 along and saw the possibilities of rehabilitating this still

 handsome structure, dripping with historical value.
 They bought it

-in November, 2005, and have been dedicated ever since to bring the
+in November, 2005, and have been dedicated ever since to bringing the

-inn back to life and open it as a restaurant, pub and inn.
+inn back to life and opening it as a restaurant, pub and inn.